derektata/gh-notify/README.md

 yarn build
 ```

-This will run the `build` script inside of `scripts`, and automatically build a binary for your system.
+This will run the `build` script inside of `scripts`, and automatically build a binary using the latest version of `node` for your system.
 Once that is finished, the binary will be located inside `bin`.

 Building also copies your `.env` file from the project's root into the binaries directory.